themachinethatgoesping/.github/profile/README.rst

 Note: this simplified description is not a legal advice and does not cover all aspects of the license.
 Please refer to the license self: https://www.mozilla.org/en-US/MPL/2.0/FAQ/

-For other sources on the licens"
+For other sources on the license

 - https://www.mozilla.org/en-US/MPL/2.0/
 - https://fossa.com/blog/open-source-software-licenses-101-mozilla-public-license-2-0/